MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-setup-manage.md

 ## View archive job progress

-The Dynamics 365 Finance and Operations archive workspace provides the following details about the archival process as it progresses through its various stages.
+The Dynamics 365 Finance archive workspace provides the following details about the archival process as it progresses through its various stages.

 The **Job status** column that's visible for each archive scenario captures the overall status of the archive job.